Air Force ROTC Academics

 • Earn a bachelor’s degree in any major from UAA

-Upon graduation and commissioning, new lieutenants must serve a minimum of four years in the Air Force.
+Upon graduation and commissioning, new lieutenants must serve a minimum of four years in the Air Force or Space Force.

 Students can receive a minor in National Defense, Strategic Studies and Leadership: Air Force Emphasis, however they must complete the declaration of a minor form on the UAA website.